meshtastic/meshtastic/docs/developers/overview.md

 ---
 # How to Help

-Meshtastic is a team of volunteers and as such there is always plenty of ways to help.
+Meshtastic is a team of volunteers, and as such there is always plenty of ways to help.
 This project gets great contributions from people in their off hours.
 Those contributors work on the features they are interested in.
 It is a very open and welcoming developer community, and we are always looking for help to improve Meshtastic.

 * If you're a developer, there's plenty stuff to do.
 Dig in!
-* If you're interacting with Meshtastic radios, we could use help with testing, documenting and providing feedback.
+* If you're interacting with Meshtastic radios, we could use help with testing, documenting, and providing feedback.
 * If you're into Web Development, check out the different web repos.
 * If you're into Kotlin and Android, check out the link to the repo below.
 * If you're into Python, check out the link to the repo below